 8. Pop into the Red Town Hall

-The Berliner Dom is the largest church in Berlin, a Baroque monstrosity dating from 1465.
-Briefly debating whether or not to pay the 7 euro entrance fee, we went for it.
-For anyone else who might also be on the fence, this baby’s worth it!
+If you’re debating about whether or not to pay the 7 EUR entrance fee, go for it.
+This baby’s worth it!
 The exterior is impressive, particularly when it turns to a fiery orange at sunset, but the inside is even more stunning.

 Any number of buildings in Berlin offer views of the city skyline, which is particularly pretty at sunset.
 Options include the roof of the Berliner Dom, included in the ticket price to the cathedral, as well as the Reichstag building and the TV Tower.

 At least as recognizable as the Brandenburg Gate, Berlin’s Fernsehturm is far more visible.
 Topping out at 368 meters, it’s the tallest building in Berlin.

 Search Instagram for #thattoweragain and you’ll see the TV Tower.
 In fact, it’s difficult to take a landscape photo without the tower photobombing in the background!

 12. Get Lost in History at the DDR Museum

 When the sun goes down, it’s nice to move indoors.
 Not far from the Berliner Dom, the DDR Museum is an ideal place to lose yourself, though you might want to allow a sizable chunk of time.
 At first glance, the museum appears to be quite small, particularly if it’s crowded.
 But as you move from one exhibit to the next, you’ll likely find that you’ve been overlooking all kinds of goodies.

 The DDR Museum highlights what life used to be like for those living under Soviet rule in East Berlin.
 From the groceries they bought and the vehicles they drove to the construction of the Berlin Wall and Stasi enforcement of its perimeter, the museum tells all.